 In 2016, IRRT members and supporters established the IRRT Endowment.
-Interest from the Endowment will be used to fund member-initiated proposals for international activities and initiatives which contribute to ALA’s role in international librarianship.
+Interest from the Endowment will be used to fund member-initiated proposals for international projects which contribute to ALA’s role in international librarianship.
 Goals for the funding are to provide support for international projects or partnerships; promote a global dialogue about librarianship; increase visibility of international opportunities for U.S. and international librarians, and encourage international collaboration in librarianship.

 Examples of proposals that could be considered for funding include, but are not limited to: